 Serena Williams is no stranger to making history, and while she’s modest, we have the receipts.

-Since she hit the court professionally in 1995 at the age of 15, the now-37-year-old has won 23 singles Grand Slam championships, more than any other female player in an Open era, including the iconic Stefi Graff.
+Since she hit the court professionally in 1995 at the age of 15, the now-38-year-old (happy birthday Serena) has won 23 singles Grand Slam championships, more than any other female player in an Open era, including the iconic Stefi Graff.
 Hell, Williams won the 2017 Australian Open never dropping a set and she was nearly 10 weeks pregnant.

 The GOAT four Olympic gold medals and has won over $90 million in prize money.